• Skip to primary navigation

 It is delicious with brunch alongside vegan quiche or vegan frittata and breakfast-style air fryer potatoes.
 Or tote along a jar to a picnic.

-Store strawberry milk in the refrigerator in a covered jar.
+Store strawberry milk in the refrigerator in an airtight jar.

 I recommend using it within about 3 days.
 That’s when nut milks are at their best.